Perverse filtrations and Fourier transforms: Dualizable abelian fibrations

-is an eigenspace of the pullback map $[N]^*:H^*(A, \BQ) \to H^*(A,\BQ)$.
-The decomposition \eqref{beau-decomp} is motivic (\emph{i.e.}~induced by projectors) which splits the Leray filtration associated with the fibration $\pi: A \to B$.
+In fact, since for $\alpha, \beta \in H^*(A, \BQ)$ we have $[N]^*(\alpha \cup \beta) = [N]^*\alpha \cup [N]^*\beta$, the multiplicativity follows simply by comparing the eigenvalues.
 For our purpose, we would like to extend (\ref{beau-decomp}) to abelian fibrations with singular fibers.
 We give another description of (\ref{beau-decomp}) using duality and Fourier transforms.

-We consider the dual abelian scheme $\pi^\vee: A^\vee \to B$, and denote by $\CL$ the normalized Poincar\'e line bundle over $A^\vee \times_B A$.
+We consider the dual abelian scheme $\pi^\vee: A^\vee \to B$, and denote by $\CL$ the normalized Poincar\'e line bundle on $A^\vee \times_B A$.
 Then the correspondence given by the Chern character